0ceanSlim/nostr-hero/docs/draft/npc-schedule-and-environment-system.md

 ## 4. Dungeon Discovery System

 ### Concept
-Dungeons are special locations discovered while traversing environments.
-Once discovered, they can be revisited.
-They are linear with explicit encounters and rewards.
+Dungeons are special locations positioned at specific intervals within environments.
+They have static mobs and linear event sequences.
+Once discovered, they can be revisited by stopping at that interval during traversal.

 ### Dungeon Properties